© Missing - We are looking for Denise

 "New criminal offense, kidnapping of minors" "DENISE LAW" renamed 'Denise', in honor of Denise Pipitone

-"Presentation of New criminal offense, kidnapping of minors" - Tomorrow, Monday, November 23, at the press room of Palazzo Montecitorio in Rome, the law that came into force with the security package last July will be presented, introducing two new articles to the penal code.
+"Presentation of the new criminal offense, kidnapping of minors" - Tomorrow, Monday, November 23, at the press room of Palazzo Montecitorio in Rome, the law that came into force with the security package last July will be presented, introducing two new articles to the penal code.
 Art.
-574 Bis abduction of a minor taken abroad and Art.
+574 Bis removal of a minor taken abroad and Art.
 605 paragraph 3 which introduced the new criminal offense of kidnapping a minor.
 Tomorrow they will be presented to the press in the presence of Piera Maggio and Hon.
-Barbara Mannucci, of the PDL, the first signatory of the amendment to the security package.
+Barbara Mannucci, of the PDL, first signatory of the amendment to the security package.
 The novelty of the crime of kidnapping a minor is that, in addition to protecting individual freedom, it also protects the right to parental authority.
 The penalties provided are up to 15 years in prison and life imprisonment in case of death of the kidnapped minor.
 The presentation takes place the day before the start of the trial against Jessica Pulizzi for the kidnapping of Minor Denise, which will open in Marsala on Tuesday 24, where the Preliminary Hearing will be held.

-art.
+Art.
 605 paragraphs 3,4,5 c.p.
 Kidnapping of a Minor.

-Ms. Piera Maggio, mother of Denise Pipitone, and legal representative of the association "Cerchiamo Denise" Onlus, tenaciously supported the legislative process, chained herself and went on a hunger strike in front of the Quirinale on 10/26/2007, the day of Denise's seventh birthday, to obtain the approval of the renamed "DENISE LAW", obtaining in August 2009 the launch of the amendment to the penal code, as part of the so-called Security Package that the Berlusconi Government issued that year.
+Mrs. Piera Maggio, mother of Denise Pipitone, and legal representative of the association "Cerchiamo Denise" Onlus, tenaciously supported the legislative process, chained herself and went on a hunger strike in front of the Quirinale on 10/26/2007, the day of Denise's seventh birthday, to obtain the approval of the renamed "DENISE LAW", obtaining in August 2009 the launch of the amendment to the penal code, as part of the so-called Security Package that the Berlusconi Government issued that year.

 Blog Archive Jan 2013 - Dec 2013 - Blog Archive Jan 2014 - Dec 2014

-Presentation of the New Legal Figure
+Presentation of New Legal Figure

 Piera Maggio, Hon.
 Barbara Mannucci, lawyer Giacomo Frazzitta